-A vulnerability scan is a method to identify and report security vulnerabilities using software tools, known as vulnerability scanners.
+A vulnerability scan identifies and reports security vulnerabilities using software tools known as vulnerability scanners.

 Vulnerability assessment is a method to identify and classify threats affecting an asset, i.e. a server, a workstation or a device.
 Cyphere’s Vulnerability Assessment service helps businesses identify, quantify, and categorise data security risks with ongoing support and guidance for their remediation.

 Don’t make the mistake of buying a vulnerability scan disguised as a vulnerability assessment.
 The vulnerability assessment process aims to perform vulnerability scans and provide a list of vulnerabilities affecting your network, added with security expertise in removing false positives and explaining the attack impacts and likelihood of exploitation.
 This accuracy makes it a practical risk assessment for a business when fed into the risk remediation process.

 How many types of vulnerability assessment are there?

 Vulnerability assessments are of three types.
 These are internal scans, external scans and host scans.